alexandershov/goslow/README.md

 Now, obviously, you got a canned JSON response that has no relation to graph API whatsoever.
 We'll get to that later.

-By the way different endpoints and POST requests also work:
+By the way, different endpoints and POST requests also work:
 ```shell
 echo "your payload"| time curl -d @- 10.goslow.link/me/feed?message="test"
 {"goslow": "link"}